FletchMcKee/ktjni/README.md

 ```

 > [!NOTE]
-> The above command is an aggregate task that triggers all variant-specific JNI header tasks.
-Because header generation depends on `.class`
-> files, running this task will also compile the corresponding source sets if not already compiled.
+> Because header generation depends on `.class` files, running this task will also compile the corresponding source sets if not already compiled.
 > For a more fine-grained approach, you can discover the relevant Ktjni commands by running the following:
 > ```console
 > ./gradlew tasks --group "ktjni"